Montserrat: New crops and politics

-On 10 May 1991, the Caribbean Territories order came into force, formally abolishing the death penalty for murder on Montserrat.
+On 10 May 1991, the Caribbean Territories (Abolition of Death Penalty for Murder) Order 1991 came into force, formally abolishing the death penalty for murder on Montserrat.

-Corruption allegations within the PLM party resulted in the collapse of the Osborne government in 1991, with Reuben Meade becoming the new chief minister.
-As a result, early elections were called.
+Corruption allegations within the PLM party resulted in the collapse of the Osborne government in 1991, with Reuben Meade becoming the new chief minister, and early elections were called.

-In 1995, Montserrat was devastated by the catastrophic volcanic eruptions of the Soufrière Hills, which destroyed the capital city of Plymouth, and necessitated the evacuation of a large part of the island.
-Many Montserratians emigrated abroad, mainly to the United Kingdom, though in recent years some have started returning.
+In 1995–1999, Montserrat was devastated by catastrophic volcanic eruptions in the Soufrière Hills, which destroyed the capital city of Plymouth, and necessitated the evacuation of a large part of the island.
+Many Montserratians emigrated abroad, mainly to the United Kingdom, although some have returned.
 The eruptions rendered the entire southern half of the island uninhabitable, and it is currently designated an Exclusion Zone with restricted access.

-Criticism of the Montserratian government's response to the disaster led to the resignation of Chief Minister Bertrand Osborne in 1997, after only a year in office, and being replaced by David Brandt who remained in office until 2001.
+Criticism of the Montserratian government's response to the disaster led to the resignation of Chief Minister Bertrand Osborne in 1997 after only a year in office.
+He was replaced by David Brandt, who remained in office until 2001.
 Since leaving office, Brandt has been the subject of multiple criminal investigation into alleged sex offences with minors.
 He was found guilty of six counts of sexual exploitation and sentenced to fifteen years in July 2021.

-John Osborne returned as Chief Minister following victory in the 2001 election, being ousted by Lowell Lewis of the Montserrat Democratic Party in 2006.
-Reuben Meade returned to office in 2009 to 2014; during his term the post of Chief Minister was replaced with that of Premier.
+John Osborne returned as Chief Minister following victory in the 2001 election.
+He was ousted by Lowell Lewis of the Montserrat Democratic Party in 2006.
+Reuben Meade returned to office in 2009 to 2014.
+During his term, the post of Chief Minister was replaced with that of Premier.

-In the autumn of 2017, Montserrat was not hit by Hurricane Irma and sustained only minor damage from Hurricane Maria.
+In the autumn of 2017, Montserrat was not affected by Hurricane Irma, and sustained only minor damage from Hurricane Maria.

 Since November 2019, Easton Taylor-Farrell of the Movement for Change and Prosperity party has been the island's Premier.